gjoshevski/Express-EntraExternalId-Cerbos/README.md

 4. On the sign-in page, enter your email address, click **Next**, enter your password, and then click **Sign in**.
 If you don't have an account, you can click on the **No account?
 Create one** link to start the sign-up flow.

 5. If you choose the sign-up option, you will need to provide your email, one-time passcode, new password, and other account details to complete the sign-up flow.
-You will see a page similar to the screenshot below.
-The same page will be displayed if you choose the sign-in option.

 6. To sign out of the web app, click on **Sign out**.
 You can also click on **View ID token claims** to view the ID token claims returned by Microsoft Entra.